-Situated on the edge of campus along Bellevue Avenue, Young Building houses sophomore students.
-Young is co-ed, with male and female rooms scattered throughout the residence.
+Situated on the edge of campus along Bellevue Avenue, Young Building houses upper-level students.
+Young Building is co-ed, with male and female rooms scattered throughout the residence.

 Built in the 1850s, this stately Queen Anne-style mansion features a mix of doubles, triples and quads.
 Two common rooms provide space to hang out and do homework, and a kitchen is available for student use.

-Special events and lectures are frequently hosted on Young’s first floor, and the residence is also home to Salve’s Pell Center for International Relations and Public Policy.
+Special events and lectures are frequently hosted on Young Building’s first floor, and the residence is also home to Salve Regina’s Pell Center for International Relations and Public Policy.

 Room type(s): Doubles, triples and quads